Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMImageSet.md

 ```

 ## DESCRIPTION
-Creates an ImageSet element that displays a collection of images in a grid layout.
+The `New-AMImageSet` function creates an ImageSet element that displays a collection of images in a grid layout.
-ImageSets are useful when you need to show multiple related images together, such as
+ImageSets are useful when you need to show multiple related images together, such as product galleries,
-product galleries, photo collections, or thumbnails.
+photo collections, or thumbnails.

-The images are automatically arranged in a grid based on available space, and all
+The images are automatically arranged in a grid based on available space, and all images within the set
+share the same size.
+This ensures a consistent and visually appealing layout.

-images within the set share the same size.
+Each image in the set is represented by its URL, and all images share the same alternative text for accessibility.

 ## EXAMPLES